hypo69/hypo/docs/gemini/ru/consultant/src/utils/convertors/xml2dict.md

     tree = {}
     attrs = {}
     for attr_tag, attr_value in node.attrib.items():
-        # Пропускаем атрибут href, т.к. он не поддерживается при преобразовании в словарь.
+        # Skip href attributes, not supported when converting to dict
         if attr_tag == '{http://www.w3.org/1999/xlink}href':
             continue
         attrs.update(_make_dict(attr_tag, attr_value))
     value = node.text.strip() if node.text is not None else ''
     if attrs:
         tree['attrs'] = attrs

-    # Проверка наличия дочерних элементов.
     has_child = False
     for child in list(node):
         has_child = True
         ctag = child.tag
         ctree = _parse_node(child)
         cdict = _make_dict(ctag, ctree)

-        # Если у дочернего элемента есть значение, то значение текущего элемента устанавливается в пустую строку.
         if ctree:
             value = ''

-        # Добавление дочерних элементов в словарь.
-        if ctag not in tree:
+        if ctag not in tree:  # First time found tree.update(cdict)
-            tree.update(cdict)
             continue

-        # Если элемент с таким же тегом уже существует, то добавляем его в список.
         old = tree[ctag]
         if not isinstance(old, list):
-            tree[ctag] = [old]
+            tree[ctag] = [old]  # Change to list
         tree[ctag].append(ctree)
     if not has_child:
         tree['value'] = value

-    # Возвращение значения, если у узла нет атрибутов и дочерних элементов.
     if list(tree.keys()) == ['value']:
         tree = tree['value']
     return tree
 def _make_dict(tag: str, value: any) -> dict:
     """Generate a new dictionary with tag and value.